 General course students may, with the consent of the Head of the Department, elect French 271, 381 and 491 as optional credits towards graduation.

-10. Intermediate French: - grammar, dictation, translation, memorization of short poems.
+10. Intermediate French: the work of grade XIII Upper School), grammar, dictation, translation, memorization of short poems.